centreon/centreon-archived/doc/user/basics/commands.rst

                            contains macros that will be replaced before execution.
 Always possible macros when possible. e.g: ``$USER1$/check_centreon_dummy``

+ Enable shell              If your command requires shell features like pipes, redirections, globbing
+                           etc. check this box.
+If you are using Monitoring Engine this option cannot be disabled.
+Note that commands that require shell are slowing down the poller server

  Argument example          This will provide argument example to the end users.
 The example
                            apply to ``$ARGn$`` macros only and the expression is separated by the ``!`` character.
 In our case, *Hello world* will match ``$ARG1$`` and *0* will match ``$ARG2$``

+ Argument Descriptions     The argument description provided here will be displayed instead of the
+                           technical names like ``$ARGn$``

+ Connectors                Connectors are run in background and execute specific commands without the
+                           need to execute a binary, thus enhancing performance.
+This feature is available in Centreon Engine (**>= 1.3**)

+ Graph template            The optional definition of a graph template will be used as default graph
+                           template, when no other is specified

+ Comment                   Comments regarding the command

 ========================  ==============================================================================